 Thanks to our supposedly “modern” Western diet rich in processed foods and lacking micronutrients, Europeans and North Americans are severely lacking in their Magnesium needs.
 Let’s add to that things like prolonged stress (hello, hormones) and certain medications such as those for GERD (often triggered by stress) which can deplete your body’s magnesium stores.

 Studies have shown that postmenopausal and elderly women who increase their magnesium intakes, whether from supplements or food, may have an increase in bone mineral density.
-Again, an individualized approach is best here to help to up your personal Magnesium needs, so be sure to talk to a trusted healthcare provider before jumping on the supplement train.

-In the meantime, you can amp up your stores by adding a few delicious items to your diet:
+To get more of this essential mineral, you can amp up your stores by adding a few delicious items to your diet:

 – Almonds, Brazil nuts, peanuts, & cashews